-Cause of Condition: Policies and procedures have not been designed over the disbursement process to strengthen internal controls.
+Cause of Condition: Policies and procedures have not been designed over the disbursement process to strengthen internal controls and ensure compliance with state statutes.
+This includes the incurrence of debt through credit cards, which is not permitted per state statute.

-Effect of Condition: These conditions could result in unrecorded transactions, misstated financial reports, undetected errors, and misappropriation of funds.
+Effect of Condition: These conditions resulted in noncompliance with state statutes and could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.

-Recommendation: The Oklahoma State Auditor & Inspectors Office (OSAI) recommends management be aware of these conditions and determine if accounting functions over disbursements can be adequately segregated.
+Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends management be aware of these conditions and determine if accounting functions over disbursements can be adequately segregated.
 In the event that segregation of duties is not possible due to limited personnel, OSAI recommends implementing compensating controls to mitigate the risks involved with a concentration of duties.
-Compensating controls would include separating key processes and/or critical functions of the office and having management review and approval of accounting functions.
+Compensating controls would include separating key processes and/or critical functions of the office, and having management review and approval of accounting functions.